Director of the English Program for Master in Architecture

 6.- What do you value the most in architecture students?
 Would you give any particular advice to someone who wants to begin her/his professional career in architecture?

 Passion and respect for architecture.
 Architecture is not just a career, it is a lifestyle per se, it is probably the most diversified and rich subject among others.
-It take years, even lifetime for architect to understand and discover the true meaning of architecture.
+It takes years, even a lifetime for an architect to understand and discover the true meaning of architecture.
 Be prepared to engage yourself with a life of discovery.

-7.- What would you like to highlight about the Master in Architecture?
+7.- What would you like to highlight about the Master in Architecture at Tsinghua?

 Be able to uplift skill into vision, and capable to turn vision into reality.

 8.- Which advice would you give to someone who just finished her/his postgraduate studies and wants to become a competitive professional in architecture?

 Take design always as a learning and charging process, be brave enough to enter “no-man’s land and at the same time be prepared to become someone with a humble heart for people and nature, be very cautious and respectful in making decisions about how, what and for who.